Skip to content

 The problem is that PII leaks are almost never intentional.
 They happen because of URL structures that include email addresses, form tracking that accidentally captures personal data, or backend developers pushing user objects to the data layer without understanding what GA4 collects.
 This guide explains exactly where PII hides, how to detect it, and how to build systematic prevention into your implementation.

-What Counts as PII?
+What Counts as PII

 Google defines PII as any data that could be used to directly identify, contact, or precisely locate a specific individual.
 This includes: